rgcgithub/regenie/docs/docs/index.md

 - It works on quantitative and binary traits, including binary traits with unbalanced case-control ratios
 - It can handle population structure and relatedness
-- It can process multiple phenotypes at once
+- It can process multiple phenotypes at once efficiently
 - For binary traits, it supports Firth logistic regression and an SPA test
 - It can perform gene/region-based tests (Burden, SKAT/SKATO, ACATV/ACATO)
 - It can perform interaction tests (GxE, GxG) as well as conditional analyses